EliasOenal/verity/verity.md

  > Has synergies with extension: Cube Lifetime Function

-### Key Structure

-This new key structure will still have more than enough bits to work reliably as a hash, while also including critical information about the cube's age directly in the key.

-With this update, the key for a cube will be generated as follows:

-- The first five bytes will represent the date of the cube.
-- The remaining bytes will represent a truncated hash of the cube.

 ### Benefits

 This modification will allow nodes to easily determine the age and the hashcash challenge level of a cube just from its key, without needing to download the entire cube.